bbkane/todofullstack/README.md

 # TODO

+let model.lastError = Maybe String <- the only thing I'm going to do with it is show it to the user

-make it show stuff - I think I need to account for PATCH in the server? see network reqeusts from elm app Use a html.lazy div to hold the list of items.
+Use a html.lazy div to hold the list of items.
 Use id + editstring as key for html.key.
 Something like:

 ```